krushna-nayak30101/30-Days-Python-Challenge/Day 13/Readme.md

 - 🔸 Stack operations: push(), pop(), peek()
 - 🔸 Queue basics and implementation using lists

+🔍 Let’s Break It Down:
+▶️ push() – Adds an item to the top of the stack
+ ▶️ pop() – Removes the top item (last added)
+ ▶️ peek() – Views the top item without removing it

+🛍️ Retail Use Case:
+Imagine a shopping cart system:
+Adding items to cart ➡️ push
+Removing last item added ➡️ pop
+Viewing last item added (preview) ➡️ peek

 ###  Implement a stack with push, pop, and peek methods in Python 🐍

 ```